 Figure 3.
-Expected Count of Paths between Two Nodes of Given Degrees.
-Each density map displays the expected number of paths (color) linking two nodes with degrees k1 (x-axis) and k2 (y-axis), calculated based on their degrees and the total number of edges in the network.
-The left panel is based on a network of 500 nodes with 3 connections added at each time step; the right panel is based on a network of 200 nodes with 2 connections added per step.
-Warmer colors indicate higher expected count of paths connecting the two nodes.
+Expected Number of Links between Two Nodes of Given Degrees.
+Each density map displays the expected number of links (color) connecting two nodes with degrees k1 (x-axis) and k2 (y-axis), calculated based on their degrees and the total number of edges in the network.
+The left panel is based on a network of 500 nodes with 3 links added at each time step; the right panel is based on a network of 200 nodes with 2 links added per step.
+Warmer colors indicate higher expected number of links connecting the two nodes.
 As predicted by the model, nodes with higher degrees are more likely to be connected.